CYBERMEDIC1/SPLUNK-notes/README.md

 - Data sources are grouped into categories.
 Below is a chart listing from the Splunk documentation detailing each data source category.
 ![image](https://github.com/CYBERMEDIC1/SPLUNK-notes/assets/125709529/3cdfab75-3614-4c37-9298-9cc35805330a)

-# VPN log file for splunk foun within tree of this repository
+# VPN log file for splunk found within tree of this repository